DCS-training/version-control-2025/README.md

 This repository contains the materials for the CDCS introductory workshop on version control.
 Git is a distributed version control system that keeps track of changes to your project files, which is useful for collaborating with others on all kinds of files, but particularly software code.
 GitHub (the website you are viewing this on) is an online platform to manage and sync git repositories.
 This workshop uses [GitHub Desktop](https://desktop.github.com), an app that simplifies working with git and GitHub on your computer.

+The materials in this repository have been adapted from [Aislinn Keogh's 2024 version](https://github.com/DCS-training/version-control-2024) of this course.

 ## Getting Ready

 Before the course, please do the following: